cloudurable/cassandra-cloud/README.md

         Location of Cassandra Data directories
   -debug
         Turn on debugging
+  -g1-concurrent-threads string
+        The count of G1 Parallel threads.
+Values: AUTO, or some number.
+Uses ergonomics to pick a number (default "8") -g1-parallel-threads string
+        The count of G1 Parallel threads.
+Values: AUTO, or some number.
+Uses ergonomics to pick a thread count (default "8") -gc string
+        GC type.
+Values: CMS, G1, or AUTO.
+If you set to AUTO, if heap is bigger than 5 GB (gc-g1-threshold-gbs), G1 is used, otherwise CMS. (default "GC1")
+  -gc-g1-threshold-gbs int
+        GC threshold switch.
+Defaults to 5 GB.
+If gc set to AUTO, if heap is bigger than gc-g1-threshold-gbs, G1 is used, otherwise CMS. (default 5)
+  -gc_stats_enabled
+        Enable logging GC stats from JVM.
   -help-info
         Prints out help information
+  -max-heap-size string
+        Sets the MaxHeapSize using a size string, i.e., 10GB or uses AUTO to enable system environment ergonomics.
+(70% of free heap) (default "4859MB")
+  -min-heap-size string
+        Sets the MaxHeapSize using a size string, i.e., 10GB or uses AUTO to enable system environment ergonomics.
+(Set to MaxHeapSize) (default "4859MB")
   -snitch string
         Snitch type.
 Example: GossipingPropertyFileSnitch, PropertyFileSnitch, Ec2Snitch, etc. (default "SimpleSnitch") -v    Turns on verbose mode